mariodavid/mariodavid.github.io/_drafts/cuba-on-cloud-foundry.md

 Now we have a running postgres db installation.
 Next thing is that we have to configure our application to use this datastore.

+## Make CUBA Cloud-ready &trade;

+There are a few things that have to be changed from the traditional deployment model.
+We'll go through it step by step so you should be able adjust your app right as we go.

-### Springs Cloud Connector for DataSource creation
+### 1. Springs Cloud Connector for DataSource creation

 Within the spring ecosystem there are different packages that handle integration with cloud systems in general and PaaS like Cloud Foundry in particular.
 In the <code>build.gradle</code>, the <code>coreModul</code> needs the following two additional dependencies: